- No products in the cart.

 Complemented with natural peppermint oil.

-Take 1.25 mL daily, or as directed by your healthcare practitioner.
+Using the measured dropper take 1.25 mL daily, or as directed by your healthcare practitioner.
 Drop directly onto the tongue or dilute in 30 mL of water or juice and consume immediately.
+Follow with a glass of water if necessary.
 Shake well before use.

 Each 1.25 mL contains: